 This meant that changing – living a ‘normal' life – was something that I not only believed I could never do: I believed I could never want to do it, ever.
 Why on earth would I want to give up the magnificent, all-eclipsing pleasure of my nightly meal of bread and boiled vegetables and chocolate on my own in bed for the ‘pleasures' other people claimed to find in other things?
 It was completely implausible that anything could replace that ecstasy of sucking a great mouth-filling lump of milk chocolate and then falling asleep a little before sunrise (in winter, at least).

 This is why I want to write this blog: because for so long, and with increasing conviction, I was so sure that I didn't want to be ‘better', as everyone always seemed to assume I must.
 I could see all the things that were wrong with how I was living, of course; I wasn't stupid.
 But they couldn't see all the things that were right about it, and unrelinquishable.
 I read all the anorexia self-help books, with case-studies of girls who got better and looked back on their old lives with the marvelling incomprehension of someone who's come back from the dead.
 But I always thought I was different.
+(The belief in being the exception to the rule is dangerously common, in anorexia and recovery; I explore it here.)

 I knew, from the other parts of those books, that I had all the unglamorous symptoms the other girls had, and indulged in the same warped behaviours (who'd have thought all we anorexics would want masses of salt on absolutely everything?), but I kept on thinking that with me it was something more special, or at least something redeemed by the things it let me be: thin (so my difference from everyone else was unmissable), hard-working (nothing and no one else in my life to keep me from reading and writing), safe, untouchable.

 For me, it was a little war of attrition: gradually, over the years, enough things amassed that made staying the way I was seem less possible, until the constellation of chance and will power and deathly tiredness was at last enough to make me change.
-Maybe this blog will be one of those additions to the tally of reasons for someone else.
+Maybe this blog will be one of those additions to the tally of reasons for you.

 I stopped eating properly when I was 16; it was easy, cutting out breakfast and beginning to lie about other meals.
 I got steadily thinner, and at my lowest ebb, I felt I was nothing any more but anorexia.
-Now I'm 27, I'm at a weight that's healthy for my body, (have developed ‘assets' my boyfriend certainly appreciates,) and I have the glorious sense of certainty that I'll never do any of that again.
+Now I'm 27, I'm at a weight that's healthy for me, (have developed ‘assets' my boyfriend certainly appreciates,) and I have the glorious sense of certainty that I'll never do any of that again.
 Why the hell would I?

 But I have to stop for now; it's time for lunch.